 Because submission of a film constitutes acceptance of these terms and conditions by filmmakers and their agents, please review the following carefully.

 ACFF considers submitted films from all over the world and in all genres, provided they have a conservation theme.
-All films being submitted to ACFF shall have completed production after May 15, 2021 and may be duplicated for internal use by the selection committee and board of directors.
+All films being submitted to ACFF shall have completed production after May 1, 2023 and may be shared for internal use only by the selection committee and board of directors.

 ACFF’s preferred method of submission is by secure online screener via ACFF’s FilmFreeway account.
 Films with non-English soundtracks must be submitted with embedded subtitles.

-All officially selected films and materials solicited by ACFF will be programmed into the Festival to be screened in public venues and/or via a secure, online streaming platform.
+All officially selected films and materials solicited by ACFF will be programmed into the Festival to be screened in public venues.

 If your submission is a student production, be sure to submit it as such.
 A student is defined as one who is enrolled at an accredited high school, undergraduate, or graduate school.
-A student is not required to be a film or video major, but must include their school, year of study, advisor's name and email.
+A student is not required to be a film or video major, but must email the name of school where they are enrolled, year of study, advisor's name and email.
 No student production will be considered if produced as a work for hire.

 ACFF is not responsible for notifying any parties other than the entrant, through its listed contact person, of entry status or of any questions or determinations regarding the entry.